retrokey/Comet-KeyServers-Edition/README.md

 ## Installation ##

-This emulator comes with a Nitro interface (UI) and an internal folder.
+This emulator comes with a Nitro interface (UI) and an Internal folder follow this little tutorial for getting all working:

 * ### Internal Installation <a href="https://github.com/retrokey/KeyServers-Internal">(Click here to download the Intenal)</a> ###